time4tea/gopro-dashboard-overlay/README.md

 Performance isn't really a major goal...
 Right now it processes video just a bit faster than realtime, so your 10 minute video will probably take about 10 minutes to render.
 This is highly dependent on your CPU though.

+For better performance, both the source and target files should be on a fast disk.
+Copy MP4 files from the SD card to local disk first - it will be much quicker.
+Use M2 drives if you have them.

 The dashboard is updated every 0.1 seconds, regardless of the frame rate of the video, so 10 frames/s in this chart means 1 second of video is processed in 1 second.